sharonZzz96/MSiA423-final-project-2019/README.md

 │   ├── upload_data.py                <- Script for uploading the downloaded data to your own S3 bucket
 │   ├── models.py                     <- Script for creating the sql database
-│   ├── load_data.py                  <- Script for downloading data from public S3 to local and loading the data from local │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── load_data.py                  <- Script for downloading data from public S3 to local and loading the data from local │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring
 │   ├── train_model.py                <- Script for training machine learning model(s)
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
+│   ├── score_model.py                <- Script for scoring new predictions using a trained model
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │   ├── test.py                       <- Script for unit testing of some functions
 │   ├── logfile_db                    <- logfile for database creation